zeroknowledgediscovery/zedwiki/grant.md

 Feature selection method for the longitudinal and temporal variables is also not described.
 (Moderate)

 It is also not clear if and how the ''best model'' will be validated on an external data to obtain honestestimates of the model accuracy.
-(Minor)
+(Minor)  **out of sample performance evaluation**

 Potential for algorithm bias across EHRs and contingency plans not discussed.
 (Minor)